-- Determination if the Respondent is responsible, not responsible, or if the decision is deemed inconclusive, or shared responsibility. - Sanction, if appropriate. - Monitoring of academic schedules or workplace schedule if needed. - Short-term counseling services will be offered to each party.
+- Determination if the Respondent is responsible, not responsible, or if the decision is deemed inconclusive, or shared responsibly for violating this or other applicable College polices. - Sanction, if appropriate. - Monitoring of academic schedules or work-place schedule as needed - Short-term College counseling services available to each party.

-If the recommendations of the Human Resources representative are not accepted by either the Complainant or the Respondent, the case will move to a formal hearing.
-The Executive Director for Human Resources or a designee will preside over the hearing as the Presiding Officer.
-If either party is a student, the Vice President for Student Services and the Executive Director for Human Resources shall preside jointly over the hearing.
+If the recommendations of the Director of Title IX Compliance or designee are not accepted by either the Complainant or the Respondent, the case will move to a formal hearing.
+The Vice President for Student Services or a designee will preside over the hearing as the Presiding Officer.
+If either party is an employee, the Vice President for Human Resources, and the Vice President for Student Services shall preside jointly over the hearing.
 The process for the hearing is outlined below:

-- Prior to the hearing, the Complainant and the Respondent have the right to review all evidence, including written statements by the Respondent, the Complainant, or witnesses.
-Strict rules of evidence do not apply. - Written notice including the date, time, and location of the hearing will be sent to all parties.
-If the Respondent is not able to attend, reasonable modifications to the date will be made.
-However, if the Respondent does not show for the scheduled hearing, the hearing will proceed as planned utilizing the evidence available.
+- Prior to the hearing, the Complainant and the Respondent have the right to review all evidence, including written statements by the Respondent, the Complainant, or witnesses. - Written notice including the date, time, and location of the hearing will be sent to all parties.
+If the respondent is not able to attend, reasonable modifications to the date will be made.
+However, if the respondent does not show for the scheduled

-- At the hearing, all pertinent parties have a right to speak and be questioned by the Presiding Officer.
-Cross-examination between parties is not permitted.
-The College will provide options for questioning without confrontation.
-Each phase of the hearing will be heard by both parties in separate rooms by use of a speaker phone. - The Complainant and the Respondent are allowed to be accompanied by an advocate.
+- hearing, the hearing will proceed as planned utilizing the evidence available. - At the hearing, all pertinent parties have a right to speak and be questioned by the Presiding Officer.
+Cross-examination takes place in a modified format.
+Each party has the right to pose questions to the other party through the Presiding Officer.
+Each phase of the hearing will be heard by both parties in separate rooms by use of a speaker phone or through the use of virtual meeting software. - The Complainant and the Respondent are allowed to be accompanied by an advocate.
 The role of the advocate is to provide support to the Complainant or Respondent and not to speak on behalf of either party unless invited to do so by the Presiding Officer.
 If the Complainant or the Respondent chooses to have an advocate, the name must be provided as well as the role of the advocate to the Presiding Officer at least three College business days prior to the hearing date. - Both parties have a right to a written notice of the hearing outcome.